-If you have an open-die CPU or GPU (typical on a laptop) then you don’t need much.
+If you have an open-die CPU or GPU (typically on a laptop) then you don’t need much.
 Usually, half the size of a bb or the quarter size of a pea should be enough.
 You need to push it out slowly from the tube and onto the CPU or GPU.

-If you accidentally use to much you can wipe it clean and start over.
+If you accidentally use too much you can wipe it clean and start over.
 Once applied, take the applicator provided and “brush it on” smoothly.
 You want to try and reduce as many air pockets as possible and get a nice even coat on the processor.
 You shouldn’t have any exposed CPU or GPU die after it’s been applied properly.

 I applied new thermal paste, now what?

 Now it is time to put the heatsink back on and reassemble the laptop.
-I advise you search the web and get some type of hardware monitoring software that lets you check the temperature of your CPU and GPU.
+I advise you to search the web and get some type of hardware monitoring software that lets you check the temperature of your CPU and GPU.

 You can take these readings and make sure they are within the normal range of your processor’s recommended temperatures.
 If the temperature is running too hot, then you might need to reapply the thermal paste and make sure the heatsink is sitting flush with your CPU and or GPU.